 The Kitten was designed in 1920 by John Winslow of the Royal Vancouver Yacht Club.
 A 15-foot wooden sailboat, the Kitten was designed to teach young women how to sail, and a detailed article on how to build the small craft was published in Pacific Motor Boat Magazine that year.
 Two years later, Winslow relocated to Seattle, bringing along a small fleet of Kittens to the Seattle Yacht Club.
 He made fast friends with local sailors, and with the help of famed Seattle boat designers and builders Ted Geary and Norm Blanchard, he modified the design of the Kitten.
 A fleet of these boats were built and used to teach Seattle’s young sailors.
 The new design made the Kitten the first self-rescuing dinghy on Puget Sound.
 This small vessel has marked heritage significance to King County’s maritime history, and today, there are no known seaworthy wooden Kittens....

 ...Until now!
 CWB brought this 1920 catboat design back to life, 100 years later.
-After two years in the making, we are launching our Kitten Boat Building Project October 16th, 2020.
+After two years in the making, we launched our Kitten Boat Building Project October 16th, 2020.

 Ned is modeling our 100% cotton Unisex T-Shirt in a size Large, Jen is modeling a size Medium.